-I was going to pose another open question as to where, when and why and how the theme from Z Cars is used at Goodison, but Wikipedia answered that for me:
+Was going to pose another open question as to where, when and why and how the theme from Z Cars is used at Goodison, but Wikipedia answered that:

 “On matchdays players walk out to the theme tune to Z-Cars, called ‘Johnny Todd’, a traditional Liverpool children’s song collected in 1890 by Frank Kidson which tells the story of a sailor betrayed by his lover while away at sea.”

 Further to this Wikipedia adds:

 “Based on the traditional folk song Johnny Todd, the Z-Cars theme tune was arranged by Fritz Spiegl and performed by John Keating and his Orchestra.
 The single reached #5 on the UK singles chart in April 1962.

 It was soon adopted by fans of the football club Everton, who are based in Liverpool near to where the programme supposedly took place.
 To this day, the theme tune is still played as the team come out onto the pitch at the beginning of all their home matches.”

 We are very familiar with the Z-Cars theme (well, those of a certain age anyway), but not the song Johnny Todd.
 The first couple of verses »

 Tore her hair and wrung her hands